Developing a Great Bridge for Your Songs: 3 Essential Tips

 At its core, a bridge’s primary purpose is to create contrast from the rest of the song.

-By using these bridge developing techniques to your advantage and taking the time to refine them, you'll begin to make your songwriting to a whole new dimension.
+By using these bridge developing techniques to your advantage and taking the time to refine them, you'll begin to take your songwriting to a whole new dimension.
 Be patient, remain creative, and the bridges will come.